Beenie Man - Tropical Storm

 Tropical Storm Wiki

-A tropical cyclone is a rapidly rotating storm system characterized by a low-pressure center, a closed low-level atmospheric circulation, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain and squalls.
-Depending on its location and strength, a tropical cyclone is referred to by different names, including hurricane (), typhoon (), tropical storm, cyclonic storm, tropical depression, or simply cyclone.
-A hurricane is a strong tropical cyclone that occurs in the Atlantic Ocean or northeastern Pacific Ocean, and a typhoon occurs in the northwestern Pacific Ocean.
+A tropical cyclone is a rapidly rotating storm system with a low-pressure center, a closed low-level atmospheric circulation, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain and squalls.
+Depending on its location and strength, a tropical cyclone is called a hurricane (), typhoon (), tropical storm, cyclonic storm, tropical depression, or simply cyclone.
+A hurricane is a strong tropical cyclone that occurs in the Atlantic Ocean or northeastern Pacific Ocean.
+A typhoon occurs in the northwestern Pacific Ocean.
 In the Indian Ocean and South Pacific, comparable storms are referred to as "tropical cyclones".
 In modern times, on average around 80 to 90 named tropical cyclones form each year around the world, over half of which develop hurricane-force winds of 65 kn (120 km/h; 75 mph) or more.
-Tropical cyclones carry heat and energy away from the tropics and transport it towards temperate latitudes, which plays an important role in regulating global climate.
 Tropical cyclones typically form over large bodies of relatively warm water.
 They derive their energy through the evaporation of water from the ocean surface, which ultimately condenses into clouds and rain when moist air rises and cools to saturation.
 This energy source differs from that of mid-latitude cyclonic storms, such as nor'easters and European windstorms, which are powered primarily by horizontal temperature contrasts.
 Tropical cyclones are typically between 100 and 2,000 km (62 and 1,243 mi) in diameter.
 The strong rotating winds of a tropical cyclone are a result of the conservation of angular momentum imparted by the Earth's rotation as air flows inwards toward the axis of rotation.
-As a result, cyclones rarely form within 5° of the equator, although there have been some cases.
+As a result, cyclones rarely form within 5° of the equator.
 Tropical cyclones are very rare in the South Atlantic (although occasional examples do occur) due to consistently strong wind shear and a weak Intertropical Convergence Zone.
-Conversely, the African easterly jet and areas of atmospheric instability give rise to cyclones in the Atlantic Ocean and Caribbean Sea, while cyclones near Australia owe their genesis to the Asian monsoon and Western Pacific Warm Pool.
-The primary energy source for these storms is warm ocean waters.
-These storms are therefore typically strongest when over or near water, and they weaken quite rapidly over land.
-This causes coastal regions to be particularly vulnerable to tropical cyclones, compared to inland regions.
+In contrast, the African easterly jet and areas of atmospheric instability give rise to cyclones in the Atlantic Ocean and Caribbean Sea.
+Heat energy from the ocean acts as the accelerator for tropical cyclones.
+This causes inland regions to suffer far less damage from cyclones than coastal regions, although the impacts of flooding are felt across the board.
 Coastal damage may be caused by strong winds and rain, high waves (due to winds), storm surges (due to wind and severe pressure changes), and the potential of spawning tornadoes.
-Tropical cyclones draw in air from a large area and concentrate the water content of that air (from atmospheric moisture and moisture evaporated from water) into precipitation over a much smaller area.
+Climate change affects tropical cyclones in several ways.
+Scientists found that climate change can exacerbate the impact of tropical cyclones by increasing their duration, occurrence, and intensity due to the warming of ocean waters and intensification of the water cycle.
+Tropical cyclones draw in air from a large area and concentrate the water content of that air into precipitation over a much smaller area.
 This replenishing of moisture-bearing air after rain may cause multi-hour or multi-day extremely heavy rain up to 40 km (25 mi) from the coastline, far beyond the amount of water that the local atmosphere holds at any one time.
 This in turn can lead to river flooding, overland flooding, and a general overwhelming of local water control structures across a large area.
-The effects of tropical cyclones on human populations can be devastating, Every year tropical cyclones affect various regions of the globe including the Gulf Coast of North America, Australia, India, and Bangladesh.
-Climate change can affect tropical cyclones in a variety of ways: an intensification of rainfall and wind speed, a decrease in overall frequency, an increase in the frequency of very intense storms and a poleward extension of where the cyclones reach maximum intensity are among the possible consequences of human-induced climate change.

 dancehall reggae beenie man ragga hip-hop listen Tropical Storm Tropical Storm album credits Tropical Storm album songs